Protection against the sun

 If you notice a lump, a sore which does not heal, a mole which changes shape, size, colour or bleeds easily, or if you have any concerns, seek advice from your GP.

-You can find out more about protecting yourself during hot weather at the following pages:
+You can find out more about protecting yourself during hot weather on the following pages: